Email the following to email@example.com

 - Work within the established budget to meet the operational and staffing needs of the camp, including equipment, supplies, food, trading-post inventory, and staffing levels.

-- Develop and manage a group of outdoor program consultants that consists of consultants and volunteers that act as a resource for program delivery and aid in delivery and development.
+- Develop and manage a group of program consultants that consists of consultants and volunteers that act as a resource for program delivery and aid in delivery and development.

 - Actively collaborate with youth organizations and other community agencies.